guoguojin/nixos/readme.md

 nix-prefetch-url file://$HOME/Downloads/displaylink-561.zip
 ```

+### Bootloader

+This configuration expects an EFI boot bios, when setting up a VM in QEMU ensure that when you create the VM, you edit
+the configuration before starting the VM and change the firmware to `UEFI`, otherwise the default `BIOS` firmware will
+be used and the configuration will need to be changed to reflect this.

 ## Instructions

 The easiest way to install NixOS using this flake is to download a NixOS LiveCD Installer from